I had never heard of the Psoas Muscle before I started yoga (pronounced So-Az).

 When the nervous system is relaxed, it relaxes the body and the mind.

-This complex process happens within minutes when we learn to consciously relax.
+This complex process happens within minutes when we learn to relax consciously.

 Because the Psoas is so connected to our nervous system, it’s a key muscle to target when we want to lower our stress and anxiety.